 Our Bauhaus Heritage

-The German Bauhaus was born in 1919, celebrating its centennial in 2019.
 The American descendant of the German Bauhaus, IIT Institute of Design (ID) was founded as “The New Bauhaus” in 1937 by Bauhaus master László Moholy-Nagy.
 A year later Ludwig Mies van der Rohe, a former director of the Bauhaus in Germany, became head of architecture at the Illinois Institute of Technology—making the university a global center of modernism in the mid-twentieth century.